bhavyanshu/bhavyanshu.github.com/_posts/2016-03-29-two-new-security-flaws-difficult-to-connect-with-authorities.md

 ---
 layout: post
 title: "Two new security flaws discovered but it's difficult to connect with the authorities"
 description: "Govt should try harder to make gov apps secure.
-Two new vulnerabilities reported but I haven't received any response from the authorities till now."
+There is no way we can report security flaws."
 tags: ["security"]
 change_frequency: "weekly"
 priority: 0.8